From a feminist perspective, understand how policy is made and applied and how changes in societies' values and priorities affect policy.

 The interdisciplinary and multidisciplinary graduate program in women's and gender studies provides you with a solid academic foundation to pursue their unique goals.
 As the only applied master's program in women's and gender studies in Maryland and the only master's program in the field in Baltimore, the program emphasizes applied research methods and skills, preparing you for careers in a variety of public and private organizations both national and international, profit and nonprofit.

 You need not wait until graduation to apply your knowledge.
 Research and internship opportunities are available in Baltimore, Washington, Philadelphia, and the surrounding region.
 If you seek workplace experience but cannot devote the time for a full internship, consider the field experience, a 3-unit internship.
 After completing the required core course work in theory, diversity, and applied research methods and skills, you work closely with an adviser to design your degree program.
-View the admission and degree requirements in the Graduate Catalog.
+View the admission and degree requirements and course descriptions in the Graduate Catalog.